jina-ai/jina/docs/fundamentals/flow/flow-quiz-source.md

 ### 2. What languages can you use to create a Flow?

-- Python directly
+- Python directly --correct-answer--
-- YAML
+- YAML --correct-answer--
 - JSON
 - From the command line with `jina flow new`